charleywu/graphInference/README.md

 * [Analyses](#analyses)

 ## General info
-This repository contains all the code and (anonymized) data necessary for reproducing [Wu, Schulz, & Gershman (*bioRxiv* 2020)](https://charleywu.github.io/downloads/wu2020inference.pdf).
+This repository contains all the code and (anonymized) data necessary for reproducing [Wu, Schulz, & Gershman (*Computational Brain and Behavior* 2021)](https://charleywu.github.io/downloads/wu2021inference.pdf).
 The following text provides a summary of each file and it's function, with further comments provided throughout the code.

 ## Data